preetkulkarni/preetkulkarni.github.io/README.md

 ## Features

-- Responsive Design: Built with a modern layout that adapts seamlessly to various devices.
+- **Responsive Design**: Built with a modern layout that adapts seamlessly to various devices.
-- Sticky Navbar: Smooth navigation with an active link underline effect.
+- **Sticky Navbar**: Smooth navigation with an active link underline effect.
-- Greeting Section: An animated introduction powered by Typed.js.
+- **Greeting Section**: An animated introduction powered by Typed.js.
-- Skills Showcase: Highlights my proficiency in various programming languages and frameworks.
+- **Skills Showcase**: Highlights my proficiency in various programming languages and frameworks.
-- GitHub and LinkedIn Integration: Link to my LinkedIn page and dynamic stats from my GitHub.
+- **GitHub and LinkedIn Integration**: Link to my LinkedIn page and dynamic stats from my GitHub.
-- Downloadable Resume: Easily access my resume via a dedicated button.
+- **Downloadable Resume**: Easily access my resume via a dedicated button.
+- **Project Cards**: Display projects I've worked on with descriptions and links for more details.
+- **Media Carousel**: A dynamic carousel to showcase photos or visuals from my work.
+- **Animated Background**: A visually rich animated background enhances the website's aesthetics.
+- **Placeholder Page**: A creative placeholder page featuring a captivating light animation effect.

 ## Tech Stack